Floorp-Projects/Floorp/gfx/doc/LayersHistory.md

 - C++ Async pan zoom controller (July 2012 - Bug 750974)
 The existing APZ code was in Java for Fennec so this was reimplemented.

+- Streaming WebGL Buffers (February 203 - Bug 716859)
+Infrastructure to allow OMTC WebGL and avoid the need to glFinish() every frame.

 - Compositor API (April 2013 - Bug 825928)
+The planing for this started around November 2012.
 Layers refactoring created a compositor API that abstracted away the differences between the D3D vs OpenGL.
 The main piece of API is DrawQuad.